2/23/23 | 7 PM

 FORD CENTER FOR THE PERFORMING ARTS

-What ideas will have us Facing Forward in 2023?
-Perhaps we’ll be asked to look straight ahead–facing difficult realities.
-Perhaps we’ll journey to what we imagine lies ahead, as we plan for inevitabilities.
-Perhaps we will be motivated to not only face forward but to move forward.
-Only our next group of speakers will tell.
+What ideas had us Facing Forward in 2023?
+We were asked to face realities moving forward, journey to what we imagine lies ahead, and plan for inevitabilities, and to not only face forward, but to move forward.

-From nearly 300 speaker nominations, our TEDxTeam has carefully curated an evening to appeal to a variety of interests.
-Join us on 2/23/23 for seven talks by eight thought-provoking speakers!
+From nearly 300 speaker nominations, our TEDxTeam carefully curated an evening to appeal to a variety of interests.
+Thank you to all who joined us on 2/23/23 for seven talks by eight thought-provoking speakers.

 Gust is the only professional drummer in the world with a certificate from the Polyvagal Institute as a Polyvagal-Informed Professional.
 He practices the clinical application of cutting-edge, nervous system science to drum performance.
 Adam focuses on identifying what happens when drummers find their “groove,” synchronizing brain/body and thought/feeling.
 Gust has hosted drum workshops at the Musicians Institute and performance workshops at the University of Southern California.
 He creates unique drum video content.